james-durk/CS-499/index.md

 ### Narrative
-Narrative – Algorithms and Data Structures Enhancement The artifact I selected for this enhancement is a Python-based text adventure game originally created during IT-140: Intro to Scripting.
-The game was initially built as a single script where the player could navigate between rooms, collect items, and aim to defeat the Giant King Crab after gathering all required gear.
-The navigation was managed through dictionary lookups and the inventory was handled using a basic list structure.
-This version of the project was created early in my degree program and served as a solid foundation for implementing more advanced algorithms and structured problem-solving.
+Narrative – Algorithms and Data Structures Enhancement The second artifact I enhanced is the same Python-based text adventure game, which originally served as an introduction to core scripting techniques in IT-140.
+At the time, the game allowed users to move between rooms and collect items, with logic managed via basic dictionary lookups and list operations.
+While functional, the initial version lacked strategic depth and offered little in terms of algorithmic complexity.

-I chose this artifact for my ePortfolio because it provides a clear, interactive context in which to demonstrate practical applications of algorithms and data structures.
-In its original form, the game lacked any intelligent navigation system or strategic support for the player.
-To improve it, I designed and implemented a Breadth-First Search (BFS) algorithm that dynamically finds and displays the shortest path to any item in the game world.
-I also refactored the game's room connections into a graph-based structure, where rooms act as nodes and connections as edges.
-These changes not only demonstrate my understanding of graph traversal and algorithm implementation, but also greatly improve the player's experience by adding meaningful depth and guidance to the gameplay.
+To address this, I enhanced the artifact by implementing a graph-based structure for the game world and introducing a Breadth-First Search (BFS) algorithm to determine and display the shortest path to any item.
+These changes elevate the project from a basic scripting assignment to one that demonstrates effective use of data structures and algorithmic thinking.
+This enhancement not only improves gameplay but also highlights my ability to apply graph traversal techniques and modular algorithm design within an existing codebase.

 The enhancements I made directly align with the course outcomes I outlined in Module One.
 Specifically, I aimed to meet Course Outcome 3, which involves designing and evaluating